Faizal3209/ASL-Deduction/README.md

 Step-1:
   Run collectdata.py to collect data inputs by clicking appropriate letters via keyboard, if you don't have dataset.
-  Else download dataset from " https://www.kaggle.com/datasets/grassknoted/asl-alphabet?select=asl_alphabet_train ".
+  Else download dataset from " https://www.kaggle.com/datasets/grassknoted/asl-alphabet?select=asl_alphabet_train" and convert all to png and suitable resolution format using windows bash commands.

 Step-2:
   Run data.py to train the model from the function.py defined definition and dataset paths.